 TomYam: A small, family shop, which has obtained its name from the dish itself.
 Here you will find traditional food at very low prices.

-La Mamita: Strong Thai cuisine in a beautiful environment with low prices and a very helpful service.
-It had been recommended for its Italian cuisine but they also have Thai food.
+La Mamita: Strong Thai cuisine in a beautiful environment with low prices and very helpful service.
+It had been recommended for its Italian cuisine, but they also have Thai food.

 Banana Rooftop Bar: We recommend this place for a drink, with a beautiful view and music.

-The High-Season on the Phi Phi islands is from November until April.
-It is the best season to visit as far as the climate goes.
-During this period humidity is at its lowest levels and the temperature is on average 28°C, which is conducive to enjoying the beaches and doing water sports.
-However, during this period hotel and restaurant prices are also at their highest.
-The rest of the months it is very likely you will come during a monsoon which will ruin your excursion.
+The High-Season on the Phi Phi islands is from November to April.
+It is the best season to visit, as far as the climate goes.
+During this period, humidity is at its lowest levels, and the temperature is on average 28°C, which is conducive to enjoying the beaches and doing water sports.
+However, during this period, hotel and restaurant prices are also at their highest.
+The rest of the months, it is very likely you will come during a monsoon, which will ruin your excursion.

 Useful Sites & Apps